-Easy Anti-Inflammatory Diet Plan Tips
+Anti-Inflammatory Diet Plan: Easy Tips and Tricks

 Inflammation is the body’s natural response to trauma or injury.
 It is meant to protect tissue in the short-term while the body heals — and in this situation, it’s a positive!
 We run into trouble when the body is in a constant state of inflammation, which is often the result of diet and lifestyle choices.

 As with many conditions, the best way to treat inflammation — and prevent it altogether — is through a personalized meal plan.
 Creating an anti-inflammatory meal plan through a whole food, largely plant-based diet is one of the simplest ways to decrease your level of inflammation and, in turn, prevent disease.

 Whether we can see it or not, inflammation is a sign that something is off-balance.
 Inflammation can make itself known in the form of digestive problems, chronic fatigue, moodiness, food cravings, and weight retention.
 It is also an indicator for many diseases: cancer, diabetes, heart disease, arthritis, and digestive disorders.
 Because of this, there are many benefits of an anti-inflammatory meal plan, including:

 - Less bloating